 Research into different leadership styles became very trendy in the 1970s.
 As a result, there are dozens of frameworks and approaches to leadership that can help you define your own style.

-From Lewin's Leadership Styles to the six emotional leadership styles, navigating the different schema defining leadership can quickly be overwhelming.
+From Lewin's Leadership Styles to the six emotional leadership styles, navigating the different schemas defining leadership can quickly be overwhelming.
 Review a few frameworks to see if any resonate with you and to get a sense of how these approaches can provide a foundation for defining your personal style.

 [Read more: 10 Business Leadership Styles and What They Mean]